maxdetal/Motatel/README.md

 ### Built-in keyboard works, but another device does not

-Open Karabiner-EventViewer and check whether the device sends standard media-key events.
+Open Karabiner-EventViewer and verify that the device sends standard media-key events.

-A device may be visible in EventViewer but still be incompatible with Karabiner complex modifications.
+A device may appear in EventViewer while still being incompatible with Karabiner complex modifications.

 ---